 Deposits: A$74b (USD $52b)

 - Aging on-premises infrastructure

-- Need to modernize operations by transfer to cloud
+- Need to modernize operations by cloud migration

 - Artifactory and Xray are mission-critical